 You’ll spot scenes of Westminster on most London postcards, and it’s little wonder.
 After all, this place hosts riverside icons like the House of Lords, Big Ben and Westminster Abbey, not to mention the black taxis and scarlet phone boxes synonymous with England’s capital.
 Some of the country’s best-preserved Georgian mansions can be found in its neighbourhoods, too, sitting pretty in the quiet, leafy streets of Maida Vale and Belgravia.
 And let’s not forget the glittering lights of the West End, the world’s best place to catch dinner and a show.
 Read on to read reviews from residents living in some of the best places to live in Westminster.

 Westminster’s famous landmarks

 Despite its modest eight or so square miles, this slice of Central London positively packs in the tourist attractions.
 Walking tours run all year round, charting more than one thousand years of history to the delight of millions of visitors.
 Favourite stop-offs include the Churchill War Rooms, Westminster Cathedral and the Florence Nightingale Museum.

-Naturally, being neighbours with the Queen is a privilege that doesn’t come cheap.
+Naturally, living near the Queen is a privilege that doesn’t come cheap.
 With home prices here falling largely into the multimillion pound bracket, Westminster residents tend to be politicians, celebrities and those born into ready-made fortunes.